-The type and style of drywall texture chosen can greatly affect the look and feel of a room.
-When considering interior design options it is good not to neglect your options with regard to drywall texture.
-Drywall Texture can be combined with faux-finish paint styles to create a unique and stunning finish.
-Choosing the appropriate drywall texture can prove to be an important part of your interior design plan complimenting not only the color scheme of a room but also the trim, and furniture choices.
+Drywall texture can greatly affect the look and feel of a room.
+When design interior finishes including paint colors and trim packages, it is important to also consider the type of drywall texture that will be used.
+Different drywall textures can be combined with faux-finish paint techniques to create unique and stunning wall finishes.
+A well done drywall texture can compliment not only the color scheme of a room but also the trim, and furniture choices.

 It is good to remember that drywall texture styles vary by city and region.
 Drywall tapers in one area of the country may be skilled in applying only one or two types of drywall texture.
 As you travel the country you may notice these differences.
 Besides the difference in appearance, names of drywall texture may vary by region.
 Skip Trowel in one part of the country may be referred to as Hawk and Trowel in another part of the country.
 Splat Knockdown in one part of the country may be called French Lace or simply Knockdown.